A few weeks back, I was in Miami at a Mastermind meeting. One of the attendees at the Mastermind meeting was Shawna K.

 Shawna: I know!
 Exactly!
 So, what am I going to do?

-Other thing that people need to look at is ankle mobility.
-So, it could be how your ankle mobility is when you have your shoes on as well as what kind of footwear you are wearing.
-For instance, you are wearing boots or something.
+The other thing that people need to look at is ankle mobility.
+So, it could be how your ankle mobility is when you have your shoes on as well as what kind of footwear you are wearing, like the boots you are currently wearing.

 Shawna: Are you saying these are good or bad?

 Rick: Boots restrict your ankle movement.
 The ankle movement plays the key role on how much stress gets put on that Fascia.
-If you lack ankle movement, someone else has to pick up that movement so it will end up being more in the foot.
+If you lack ankle movement, another part of the body has to pick up that movement, so it will often end up being more in the foot.
 Actually, more stress on the Fascia.

 Look at what you are wearing when it comes to your ankle movement.
 Look at what your regular ankle movement is.
 These will affect the recovery of your Plantar Fasciitis and getting Plantar Fasciitis.
 You can’t just look at the foot only but also at the rest of the body.
 We are talking about this when it comes to your other injuries.